crazychenz/vinnie.work/website/static/misc/android-notes/3-setup-adb-environment.md

   ...
 ```

 These are all different kinds of data structures defined and utilized by the application.
-Generally, you don't need to understand what everythihng does.
+Generally, you don't need to understand what everything does.
 Its more important to be able to scan through the data and identify entries that maybe of interest to achieve your goals.
 For example, see the `Packages:` section and know that there is detailed information about the running package there that you can use to verify APK extraction or locate an APK from an online APK archive.
 Accurate identity information is also a critical skill when disambiguating communications with peers.

 ## Other ADB Shell Commands